SuleimanFarah/sunpy/Home:-Release-Checklist.md

 ```
 **if it's a rc release do not do this**, the changelog is only rendered automatically in the documentation for pre-releases.

-- [ ] Edit the generated changelog header to remove the leading "Sunpy".
-The title should be in the format `X.Y.Z (date)` with no leading `v` or "sunpy".

 - [ ] Commit the changes
 ```
 git add .